rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 It uses variables to output the offsets of the first and last received messages at the end of the program.

 The consumer stops when it receives the marker message: it assigns the offset to a variable, closes the consumer, and decrement the latch count.
-Like for the sender, the `CountDownLatch` tells the program when to move on when the consumer is done with his job.
+Like for the sender, the `CountDownLatch` tells the program when to move on when the consumer is done with its job.

 ```java
 OffsetSpecification offsetSpecification = OffsetSpecification.first();